6 Upper respiratory tract conditions

 6-11 What is the treatment of sinusitis?

-- Oral antibiotics for 10 days.
-Amoxycillin is usually used
+- Oral antibiotics for 5 days.
+Oral amoxycillin is usually used.

 - Steam inhalation by breathing in warm, moist air in a warm shower or over a bowl of hot water.
 Do not use boiling water or steam as the child may be burned.